andradei/ws/README.md

 # ws

-CLI workspace manager.
+Unix CLI workspace manager.
 Accessible via the `ws` binary

+_Windows isn't supported mainly because I don't use _Command Prompt_, _PowerShell_, etc., PRs for that are welcome._

 This tool outputs the path of a given workspace so your shell can use to change directories.
 This is necessary because processes change working directory only in the context in which they run, the